frankligy/SNAF/docs/tutorial.rst

 Above, we need a base 'mqpar.xml' file to modify upon, we provide a few `base files <https://github.com/frankligy/SNAF/tree/main/maxquant>`_.
 For folks who are not familiar with MaxQuant, Here I provided the `MaxQuant 2.0.3.1 <https://www.dropbox.com/scl/fo/kknc25qh2n9um25bezaje/h?rlkey=hl9dovk17zj6mpsq8qz292jhk&st=rvkrch95&dl=0>`_ just download the whole folder, and then you just use the v2.0.3.1 base ``mqpar.xml`` provided in the GitHub.
+Follow the `troubleshooting page <https://snaf.readthedocs.io/en/latest/troubleshooting.html#running-maxquant-in-linux>`_ on how to run MaxQuant on Linux server.
 Alternatively, if you are familiar with MaxQuant, you can download the latest version from their official website, using your windows PC to configure a ``mqpar.xml`` file.
 If your MS raw files are not in these formats (e.g. orbitrap FAMIS), you can either contact me or just follow the MaxQuant GUI instructions.
 A automatically generated configuration file (mqpar.xml) will be shown in the outdir that you specified.
 More information can be found in the :ref:`reference_to_proteomics`.